Beginner's Guide to DNS and Nameservers (2020 Edition)

 DNS Resolution Steps

-Now that you understand the basic components of DNS, let’s see how a DNS request gets handled from the moment you type in a website address in your browser’s address bar, say “example.com”, to the moment its content is displayed on your screen.
+Now that you understand the basic components of DNS, let’s see how a DNS request gets handled from the moment you type in a website address in your browser’s address bar to the moment its content is displayed on your screen.
+We'll work with "example.ca" as the domain name:

-- Is the website’s DNS available in your computer or router’s cache?
+- Is the website’s DNS information available in your computer or router’s cache (memory)?
 If so, use it to obtain the website’s IP and proceed to the last step

 - The DNS resolution process begins:

-- Query the domain’s IP, (found within its DNS A Record), from your primary DNS resolver (which is normally defined on your device’s operating system).
-This service is often provided by your Internet Service Provider (Bell, Telus, Vidéotron, etc)
+- Query your primary DNS resolver (its location is defined on your device’s operating system) for the the domain’s IP address (found within its DNS A Record).
+The DNS resolver service is often provided by your Internet Service Provider (Bell, Telus, Vidéotron, etc)

 - Is the domain’s IP already cached (memorized) inside your primary DNS resolver?
 If so, return the website’s IP and proceed to the last step.